-If you are a resident in Pennsylvania and you are on the cusp of a divorce, you must prepare yourself for the ordeal.
+If you are a resident of Pennsylvania and you are on the cusp of a divorce, you must prepare yourself for the ordeal.
 Getting through the process is not always easy, but the more you understand the state’s laws, the easier it will be to get through the process.

 Grounds for Divorce